The Top Challenges and Solutions in SaaS Adoption

 The Solution:

-- Implement Strong Access Controls: Use multi-factor authentication (MFA) and role-based access to limit who can access sensitive data.
+- Implement Strong Access Controls: Use multi-factor authentication (MFA) and role-based access controls to limit who can access sensitive data.

 2. Integration with Existing Systems